Monitoring & Headphones for Music Producers

 Step 5: Identify Your System's Character

 Based on comparing playback systems, write down in 2-3 sentences: What does your primary monitoring system emphasize or de-emphasize?
-If all three references sounded bass-heavy on your monitors but balanced in your car, your monitors are probably weak in the low end.
+If all three references sounded bass-heavy on your monitors but balanced in your car, either your car stereo is weak in the low end (unlikely), or your monitors may emphasize the lows.
 If everything sounded darker on your monitors but brighter through earbuds, your monitors might be rolled off in the highs.

 Expected Outcome